 |Return on invested capital||>= 8%|

 Our guidance is based on constant exchange rates.
-Wolters Kluwer generates more than half of its adjusted operating profit in North America.
-As a rule of thumb, based on our 2013 currency profile, a 1 U.S. cent move in the average EUR/USD exchange rate for the year causes an opposite 1.0 euro-cent change in diluted adjusted EPS.
+Wolters Kluwer generates more than half of its revenues and adjusted operating profit in North America.
+As a rule of thumb, based on our 2014 currency profile, a 1 U.S. cent move in the average EUR/USD exchange rate for the year causes an opposite 1.0 euro-cent change in diluted adjusted EPS.
+Currency is expected to have a more significant influence on results in 2015 than in recent years.

 About Wolters Kluwer